 1. How big of a loan should I get?

 At first glance, a loan might seem like an awesome way to get a huge sum of money to spend however you want.
 But don’t forget — you will have to pay this money back eventually.
 The interest on a large loan will add up very quickly as well.

 When on the hunt for the perfect international student loan — a good place to start is determining how much you really need, and how much you can afford.
 You will not want to waste time applying for loans that you don’t really need.

-This is not meant to discourage but simply make you aware.
+This is not meant to discourage you but simply to make you aware.
 Don’t forget, the education you are seeking will make paying these loans off both possible and well worth it in the long run!

 2. What are the interest rates like on student loans?

 As with all types of loans, the interest rate that you get on a student loan will depend on a few different factors.
 The first and often biggest variable is whether it is a federal or private loan.
 Federal student loans usually offer lower interest rates but are not available for non-citizens.